 - Collected in an ecosystem with less than 750 mm average annual rainfall.

 - Centered on restoration activities in a degraded site.

 - Centered on community-level restoration, with at least three species seeded if seeding occurred, and/or with community-level monitoring after site-level restoration actions.

 - Data includes above-ground plant density post-seeding OR

 - Data includes above-ground plant cover post-seeding.

-Participation in GAZP requires the submittal of raw data of seeding treatments and outcomes as well as core meta-data on each seeding project.
+Participation in the GAZP Database requires the submittal of raw data on restoration treatments and outcomes as well as core meta-data on each restoration project.
 Participants are not limited in the number of projects they can submit.
-Because we understand everyone’s time is limited, data can be submitted “as is” in their raw excel form.
-Alternatively, a template can be provided for data formatting by each contributor.
-To be applicable, the contributed raw data should at a minimum have:
+Because the GAZP Database is growing rapidly and all data management is currently volunteer, we ask that data be formatted to match our standards.
+All required information and instructions can be found in the Data Contribution page.

 The GAZP Network

 The project was started in early 2018, and we are actively searching out arid and semi-arid restoration practitioners.
 Though data contribution is the primary method of collaboration at this stage, the role of individual contributors will grow and change as we move into data analysis and interpretation.
 Many restoration ecologists worldwide have joined the network and will receive regular project updates and opportunities to engage.
 To be added to our listserv, please go to the Connect page and fill in your contact details.

 Additionally, this website will act as a growing foundation for sharing knowledge and connecting restoration ecologists regionally.
 Keep an eye out for new tools and interfaces coming in future!